 Although EOR is the most economically feasible method in the short term, its storage potential is simply not sufficient to cover all of China’s emissions by 2060.
 Thus, other storage resources shall also be deployed early so as to enrich the experience and database for future large-scale deployment.
 Among all geological utilization and storage methods, except for EOR, EWR is another key.
 Similar to EOR, EWR is the process of injecting CO2 into deep aquifers to recover water resources and store carbon permanently underground.
 Currently, due to its much higher cost (offshore EWR is 6 times more expensive than onshore EOR) and low return (water is cheaper than oil), project number remain limited.

 Yet, EWR is still strategically critical because: (1) as mentioned, EOR storage capacity solely is not enough to cover all future emissions.
 China’s geological CO2 storage potential is about 1.21 to 4.13 trillion tons.
-Among all, the CO2 storage capacity of the deep saline aquifersin China is expected to reach 2.3 billion tons, thus it would caputure significant demand in the future.
+Among all, the CO2 storage capacity of the deep saline aquifersin China is expected to reach 2.3 trillion tons, thus it would caputure significant demand in the future.
 (2) Source-sink mismatch issue left East Chinese cities as one of the few choices.
 In the figure below, it can be observed that there is a geological mismatch between China’s carbon sink and carbon source.
 The region with the highest potential for acceptable environment suitability for CCS site selection in China is mainly located in the west while the largest emission sources are concentrated in the east.
 Constructing low-cost pipelines could be one solution, however, 250 km is often used as the distance limit in China where it is thelongest pipeline distance that does not require a CO2 relay compression station to maintain a low construction cost.
 But no suitable sites are available within the range of 250km for most east and southern cities.
 Therefore, the construction and operation of pipelines might be too expensive.
 In this case, offshore EWR storage becomes an alternative option for especially east coastal cities.

 Currently, CNOOC is the key player in China’s offshore EWR deployment.
 In August 2021, CNOOC launched China’s first offshore EWR project in the South China Sea, with a capacity of 1.46 Mt CO2.
 This year June, it signed an MoU with Shell, the Guangdong government, and ExxonMobil to explore the feasibility of developing another offshore CCUS project (likely to be offshore EWR or EOR) in Guangdong.